-Strategic Focus 9 Resources Process Technology Sustainability and Relevance Seek alternative funding mechanisms.
+Strategic Focus Resources Process Technology Sustainability and Relevance Seek alternative funding mechanisms.
 Adopt a proactive approach to regulation.
 Keep abreast of technological developments generally and in the industry.
 Audit Quality Employ and develop the relevant skills to respond to a dynamic environment.
 Strengthen enforcement functions.
-Increase coverage and reach with regard to inspections.
+Increase capacity, coverage and reach with regard to inspections.
 Provide guidance on auditing standards and the Code of Ethics, where required.
+Perform a gap analysis in the auditing system and implement measures to address significant gaps.
 It is essential to develop IT solutions that will allow the IRBA to work smarter and more efficiently.
 Therefore, use the relevant technology to monitor auditors who have already adapted to the changing environment.
-Comprehensive Regulation Consider resource requirements for a Comprehensive Regulator Model.
-Include oversight over all role players in the financial reporting chain, which will include legislative changes.
-Harness technology to enable effective comprehensive regulation.
+Comprehensive Stakeholder Engagement Consider resource requirements for the engagement with stakeholders.
+Identify ways in which oversight over all role-players in the financial reporting chain could be implemented, and this will include legislative changes.
+Identify technology solutions to enable effective comprehensive regulation.